Creating A “Pan-European Army”: North and West European Soldiers of the Third ReichRiver Shichida

 Program: Military History: Capstone-Thesis: Master of Arts (MA)

-Capstone Instructor: Dr. Irina Gorbunova-Ford
+Capstone Instructor: Dr. Irina Gorbunova Ford